RSYS-EDP/engage-eml-play-collect-nodejs-app/README.md

-# engage-rest-api-play-collect-sample-js
+# engage-sample-play-collect-server-application
-Engage REST API sample usage using JS
+This application demonstrates sample play-collect server application that can be used to simulate statuscallbacks and EML handling use-cases on customer side

-CUSTOMER BUSINESS APPLICATION
+CUSTOMER SERVER APPLICATION
 This section describes how to create a sample Customer Business Application and interaction with EDP.
 5.1	Node.js example
-5.1.1	Installing
+Pre-requisites Installing
-Assuming you’ve already installed Node.js, create a directory to hold your application, and make that your working directory.
+Node.js needs to be installed to use this application

+Code Download
+Download the sample play-collect server application for github location

 $ mkdir myapp
 $ cd myapp
+$ cp

 Use the npm init command to create a package.json file for your application.
 $ npm init